Coryn Labecki

-As of May 2024, Labecki has won 74 national titles.
+Labecki won 74 national titles.
 She won her first elite level national championship with the 2014 USA National Criterium Championships.
 In 2017, she won the World Team Time Trial Championships, the Tour of Flanders for Women, the Trofeo Alfredo Binda, and the Prudential RideLondon Classique.
 In 2018, she won the Elite Women's Road Race USA national title and the Tour of Britain Women.
 Most recently, she won the US National Criterium Championships in 2023 and 2024.